It really is far too easy to overeat things that are crunchy, salty, and a little greasy. Even if you know they’re bad for you!

 Not only are Veggie Chips munchy, crunchy, salty, and good for you, they’re also gluten-free, grain-free, soy-free, dairy-free, nut-free, and egg-free – which can be hard to come by in a snack food!

-I say something similar about the crispy roasted chickpeas in the new edition of Healthy Snacks to Go – the many spice varieties are super fun to experiment with.
+I say something similar about the crispy roasted chickpeas in Healthy Snacks to Go – the many spice varieties are super fun to experiment with.
 When I made some recently, my husband wandered in to the kitchen to see what goodness he was smelling and said, “Oooh, you haven’t made these in a while.
 Those are good!”
 Love that!
 This is Cool Ranch shown below:

 But I digress.